Date of Degree

 Copyright 2009 Jamie John Heying

 Heying, Jamie John.
-"Flexural strength of interim fixed prosthesis materials after simulated function." thesis, University of Iowa, 2009.
+"Flexural strength of interim fixed prosthesis materials after simulated function."
+Master's thesis, University of Iowa, 2009.